indu-sen/Portfolio-Projects/SQL/Immunizations/README.md

 It also features a dynamic display of the cumulative flu shots administered throughout the year, the overall count of flu shots given, and a roster of patients who have received the flu shots.

+ This dashboard facilitates data-driven decision-making and enhances understanding of flu shot distribution patterns.

 ### Data Source
 The dataset used for this analysis was sourced from Synthea.